Meet the Team

 Maria Gabrielle Sipin

-Maria Gabrielle (she/they) is a transportation planner and public health professional whose goals for her government and nonprofit work are sustainable communities and racial justice.
+Maria Gabrielle (they/she) helps with communications and organizational development.
+She is a transportation planner and public health professional whose goals for her government and nonprofit work are sustainable communities and racial justice.
 She applies her lived experiences in Manila, Los Angeles, and Portland—from her sports fandom, queerness, and immigrant status—to her advocacy, planning, and relationships in Oregon and beyond.

-Isabela (she/her/ella) is a queer Latina youth advocate and educator.
-She received a BA in Community Development from PSU and is the Youth Leadership Coordinator at the non-profit Next Up.
-Her experience co-founding the non-profit Youth Ending Slavery during high school and subsequent work with the Institute for Sustainable Solutions (PSU), Verde, SOLVE, and Habitat for Humanity instilled in her the power of youth and community work to bring about social and political transformation.
+Isabela (she/her) is a queer Latina youth advocate and educator.
+She received a BA in Community Development from Portland State University and currently works as the Policy and Communications Director at the youth civic engagement non-profit Next Up.
+Her experiences have instilled in her the power of intersectional youth organizing in bringing about political transformation in most impacted communities.

 Linn Davis (he/him) is a Program Manager at Healthy Democracy (HD).
 HD is best known for designing and facilitating the Citizens' Initiative Review (CIR) which convenes random, representative groups of voters to evaluate ballot measures and produce balanced, informative, and accessible voter information.
 Panels of everyday folks question advocates and experts, and then write a statement on the most important information for voters to know – which is typically printed in the voters' pamphlet.
 The Oregon legislature made the CIR an official part of the state's election process in 2011.
 Linn also manages HD's other process design and implementation work including emerging work in bringing random, representative policy deliberations (known as citizen juries) to the local government and high school levels.
 He holds a Masters in Urban and Regional Planning from Portland State University and a BA in History from Grinnell College.

 The amazing Amy Nguyen (she/her) currently serves as Public Space Management Program Development Supervisor, Seattle Department of Transportation (SDOT).
 She brings an enormous depth and breadth of experience and knowledge as a public servant and a practitioner of participatory budgeting.
-From Spring of 2017 to Summer 2019 she served as the Civic Engagement & Leadership Development Strategic Lead for Department of Neighborhoods (DON) where she managed Seattle's participatory budgeting program, Your Voice, Your Choice: Parks & Streets.
+From Spring of 2017 to Summer 2019 she served as the Civic Engagement & Leadership Development Strategic Lead for Department of Neighborhoods (DON) where she managed Seattle's participatory budgeting program.
 Beyond that, her experience in policy analysis, nonprofit management and community organizing spans New York City, New Orleans and Seattle.
 Amy served as a Legislative Aide for a Seattle City Council member and a Program Manager for Seattle-based APACE (Asian Pacific Islander Americans of Civic Empowerment).
-Before coming to Seattle, she managed the free statewide legal hotline for the Louisiana Civil Justice Center in New Orleans.
 Amy received a Master's degree in Urban Policy and an undergraduate degree in Urban Studies from the New School in New York.